online-edu/ng-movies/README.md

 # Movie App (PWA)

 This project is movie library where list of movies are displayed.
-It is simply showcase of angular features such as modules, components, services, routing, data-binding, etc.
+It is simply showcase of angular features such as modules, components, services, routing, data-binding, etc. I Hope You Enjoy It.

 ### [Demo](https://movie-app-29a50.firebaseapp.com)